 - Representing Fortune 100 company in multi-jurisdictional litigation relating to cyber-security issues

-- Trial counsel for Samsung Electronics at an International Chamber of Commerce arbitration hearing regarding a fair, reasonable, and nondiscriminatory (FRAND) license to standard-essential patents (SEPs) related to 3G and 4G cellular technology
+- Trial counsel for a major technology company at an International Chamber of Commerce arbitration hearing regarding a fair, reasonable, and nondiscriminatory (FRAND) license to standard-essential patents (SEPs) related to cellular technology

 - Representing Google in a variety of patent matters, both in federal court and before the PTAB, on issues related to digital image storage and transmission, video content identification, photo tagging technology, and online search